fikri2992/LiveLab/README.md

 ```

 # Changelog
+## [1.2.1e] - 2020-04-27
+ - more debugging for media constraints
+ - different call methods for audio and video due to inconsistencies

 ## [1.2.1b] - 2020-04-23
  - Call 'apply constraints' twice in order to insure resolution.

 ## [1.2.1] - 2020-03-27
 ### Added
  - room and nickname info saved to local storage